trisulnsm/trisul-scripts/lua/frontend_scripts/inputfilter/README.md

 Alerts
 ======

-You can interface to Suricata EVE (which is a great new format) or to traditional Unified/Unified2 formats using these LUA input filter scripts.
+You can interface to Suricata EVE (which is a great new JSON based format) or to traditional Unified/Unified2 binary formats using these LUA input filter scripts.
+We use LuaJIT FFI to talk Unix Sockets.

 ### suricata_eve.lua